Amana-Ammi/Amonsta.github.io/_posts/2020-08-17-fly_me_to_the_moon_in_other_words.markdown

 An important thing to note with Delete and Patch requests is that they are only possible if I update my config.ru file with the line `use Rack::MethodOverride` This along with some additional coding in our View files, allows for our objects to be overridden.

-In other words, it reads like english.
+In other words, it reads just like english.